TheIncgi/Plasma-projects/README.md

 2. Linux: `export UNIT_TEST_LIB_PATH="<path/to>/thats-no-moon"` \
    Windows: `SET UNIT_TEST_LIB_PATH="<path/to>/thats-no-moon"`
 3. Install Lua5.2 if needed
-4. Navicate to the root of this project
+4. Navigate to the root of this project
 5. `lua TestLauncher.lua` (`lua52` on my machine, check the executable)

 ### Running tests with vs code